Finding out what started the house fire

 While it may not be a primary concern for many families, this data may help you realize that house fires can change a family’s life overnight.

 - A person’s chance of surviving a house fire increase dramatically when they have a working smoke alarm.
-However, while many households have at least one alarm, maintenance of these alarms is often inadequate
+However, while many households have at least one alarm, maintenance of these devices are often inadequate.

-If the inability to respond safely to a fire or cause of the fire was because of the action or negligence of a third party, may give rise to a lawsuit against the responsible parties.
+Filing a lawsuit against all parties at fault may be available if there was an inability to respond to the fire safely or the cause of the fire was due to the action or negligence of a third party.
 Rosenfeld Injury Lawyers will take all necessary steps to determine who the responsible parties may be– always with your families best interests in mind.
-Talk to our team for an in depth analysis of your home, apartment or mobile home fire / explosion.
+Talk to our team for an in-depth analysis of your home, apartment or mobile home fire/explosion.
 As with all of our Illinois accident cases, we only charge a fee when we successfully recover compensation for you.